 Winter is here.
 Thank gosh.
-To celebrate the eighth and final season of Game of Thrones, Broadsheet collaborated with Mjølner – Sydney and Melbourne’s Viking-themed restaurant and bar – to create some very delicious GoT-inspired recipes.
+In 2019, to celebrate the eighth and final season of Game of Thrones, Broadsheet collaborated with Mjølner – Sydney and Melbourne’s Viking-themed restaurant and bar – to create some very delicious GoT-inspired recipes.
 Use them individually – or all together for a giant Thrones-style feast.

 Sansa Stark’s life in Kings Landing was a pretty miserable affair.
 There was the occasional highlight, like watching Joffrey’s sweet demise.
 Or that brief interlude involving a potential marriage to Loras Tyrell and a subsequent skedaddling to Highgarden.
 But all in all, not a great adolescence.
 So when Olenna and Margaery Tyrell planned a gals brunch and invited Sansa, she couldn’t barely contain her excitement when she found out lemon cakes were on the menu.
 They’re her favourite.